Willy Adames Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 25th in the league with a collective 7.9 strikeouts per nine innings.
+- The Rockies pitching staff ranks 26th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Rockies have a 5.21 team ERA that ranks 27th across all MLB pitching staffs.
+- The Rockies' 5.07 team ERA ranks 26th among all league pitching staffs.

-- The Rockies rank 21st in baseball in home runs surrendered (39 total, 1.3 per game).
+- Rockies pitchers combine to surrender 39 total home runs at a rate of 1.3 per game (to rank 19th in the league).

-- Freeland makes the start for the Rockies, his seventh of the season.
-He is 2-3 with a 4.32 ERA and 21 strikeouts in 33 1/3 innings pitched.
+- Seabold starts for the first time this season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.